Auto Tune Hyper Parameters

 Configure experiment

-Configure your hyperparameter tuning experiment using the defined hyperparameter search space, early termination policy, primary metric, and resource allocation from the sections above.
-Additionally, provide an estimator that will be called with the sampled hyperparameters.
-The estimator describes the training script you run, the resources per job (single or multi-gpu), and the compute target to use.
-Since concurrency for your hyperparameter tuning experiment is gated on the resources available, ensure that the compute target specified in the estimator has sufficient resources for your desired concurrency.
-(For more information on estimators, see how to train models.)
+describes the training script you run, the resources per job (single or multi-gpu), and the compute target to use.
+Since concurrency for your hyperparameter tuning experiment is gated on the resources available, ensure that the compute target specified in the estimator

 Configure your hyperparameter tuning experiment: